 Click the three-dot ellipsis in the top right of the table to access the Manage Aggregation dialog window.

 In the Manage aggregations dialog, configure the mappings of the aggregated columns.
 There is no need to configure anything on the columns used in any relationship to DIM tables.
-This mapping tells the model which columns in the aggregate table can get used as alternatives to columns in the raw FACT table.
+This mapping tells the model which columns in each aggregate table are available as alternatives to columns in the raw FACT table.

 By configuring these rules, Power BI now knows that any query involving a SUM calculation over the OrderQuantity, or SalesAmount columns in the DQ FACT table can get automatically resolved using the smaller, faster aggregation table.